Uberi/University-Notes/PHIL145/PHIL145.md

 Biases are often useful in a variety of situations, but they usually have a small class of problematic cases.
 The problem is distinguishing whether a bias is helpful, or leads to reliable reasoning.

-For example, a **regression fallacy** is when natural fluctuations in something are mistaken to be caused by something else.
-For example, "Jim did exceptionally well at work last year.
-He started losing his hair this year, and his performance is merely average this year, so hair loss must be reducing his performance".

-This is fallacious because it is likely that in fact this is just natural variation in performance, not caused by any external factors.

 Another example of baises is seeing shapes in the clouds, or seeing faces where there are none.
 This may be due to the need for earlier humans to detect predators more effectively and avoid them.

 # 10/3/14

-;wip: do quiz 4 posted on wednesday

-;wip: assignment 2 is due on monday

 As a general rule, when we add quantities that have ratios, the resulting ratio is between the largest of the ratios and the smallest of the ratios.